videbar/dotfiles/.github/README.md

     ```
     alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
     ```
-    and change the repository configuration (This makes sure that the untracked file in your home directory are not showed when calling `dotfiles status` and similar commands.):
+    and change the repository configuration (this makes sure that the untracked files in your home directory are not showed when calling `dotfiles status` and similar commands):
     ```
     dotfiles config --local status.showUntrackedFiles no
     ```